Skip to content

 INFO

-1. Use the store in a component:
+3. Use the store in pages and components

 vue